Unmanned Aircraft Systems Operator (15W)

 - Entry Level

-Unmanned aerial vehicle operators are remote pilot of unmanned observation aircrafts, aka military drones, or UAVs (unmanned aerial vehicles) that gather intelligence used in operational tactics.
+Unmanned Aircraft Systems Operators are remote pilot of unmanned observation aircrafts, aka military drones, or UAVs (unmanned aerial vehicles) that gather intelligence used in operational tactics.
 Our drone operators are intelligence specialists; they are integral to providing Army personnel with information about enemy forces and battle areas.

 - Conduct air reconnaissance, surveillance, targeting and acquisition missions